Fluoroboric acid: Organic chemistry

 H[BF4] is used as a catalyst for alkylations and polymerizations.
 In carbohydrate protection reactions, ethereal fluoroboric acid is an efficient and cost-effective catalyst for transacetalation and isopropylidenation reactions.
-Acetonitrile solutions cleave acetals and some ethers.
-Many reactive cations have been obtained using fluoroboric acid, e.g. tropylium tetrafluoroborate (C7H7+[BF4]−), triphenylcarbenium tetrafluoroborate (Ph3C]+[BF4]−), triethyloxonium tetrafluoroborate (Et3O]+[BF4]−), and benzenediazonium tetrafluoroborate ([PhN2]+[BF4]−).
+Many reactive cations have also been obtained using fluoroboric acid (i.e. tropylium tetrafluoroborate (C7H7+[BF4]−).

 Electroplating

 Solutions of H[BF4] are used in the electroplating of tin and tin alloys.
 In this application, methanesulfonic acid is displacing the use of H[BF4].
 Fluoroboric acid is also used for high-speed electroplating of copper in fluoroborate baths.

 Safety

 Fluoroboric acid is toxic and attacks skin and eyes.
 It attacks glass.
 It hydrolyzes, releasing corrosive, volatile hydrogen fluoride.

 Other fluoroboric acids

 A series of fluoroboric acids is known in aqueous solutions.
 The series can be presented as follows: